 5. Yoga improves gratitude.

-Yoga has so much to give to the treatment of addiction, and the reduction of pain, stress, and unhappiness.
-There is so much more to it than the development of a flexible body, although this is a very good benefit in itself.
-There is great power in the practices and concepts of a tradition that reaches back down the millenia, and much that we can use to heal our own pain and the national tragedy that is the opioid crisis.
+Yoga is not a magic bullet or instant fix, and it’s not well suited to every person.
+But for many, it can offer a great deal to the treatment of addiction and the reduction of pain, stress, and unhappiness.
+There is much more to it than the development of a flexible body (although this is a benefit in itself).
+There is power in the practices and concepts of a tradition that reaches back down the millennia, and much that we can use to heal our own pain and the national tragedy that is the opioid crisis.
+If chronic pain is part of your life, incorporating yoga may offer you some relief.